vladimirvivien/streaming-runtime-go/examples/message-gen/README.md

 # message-gen

-This component can be used to generate and send messages to dapr-specified pub/sub topic.
+A component used to generate and send fake messages to a specified pub/sub topic used for testing.

 ## Usage